 - Rated No. 4 among Top Life Science and Biosciences locations (Jones Lang LaSalle 2015)

-- 14 advanced industries produce $42.1 B and pay $116,600/yr. on avg.
-(Brookings Institute)
+- 14 advanced industries produce $42.1 billion and pay $116,600/year on average (Brookings Institution)

-- #2 most inventive City in the world (Forbes 2013)
+- Rated No. 2 as the Most Inventive City in the World (Forbes 2013)

-- “Best Place to Launch a Startup” (Forbes 2014)
+- Called “Best Place to Launch a Startup” (Forbes 2014)

-- 80+ Research Institutes in the region
+- 80-plus educational and research institutes in the region

 The following four base sectors constitute the backbone of San Diego's economy:

 - International Trade

 - Several school districts serve San Diego, the San Diego Unified School District being the second largest in California.